atlanmod/NeoEMF/README.md

 It is based on our work on Neo4EMF, a scalable and graph-based backend for persisting EMF models.

-NeoEMF is a multi-backend framework developped to allow an easy integration of custom backends depending on user needs.
+NeoEMF is a multi-backend framework developed to allow an easy integration of custom backends depending on user needs.

 ## What are the supported backends?